asungur/LS_backend/ls180/study_notes.md

    * Statement vs Query:
       * *SQL statement* is the command we use to access a database(schema) or the data contained within the database.
       * *SQL Query* is a subset of SQL statement.
 It allows us to search a database.
    * Relational database refers to a structured set of data in the same relational model.
-They persist data in a set of relations.
+They persist data in a set of relations
       * **Relation** is a table consist of columns and rows
       * **Relationship** is the link between the rows of data(entity).
 This is the result of the data type of the entity and how it is related to other entities.
    * **Schema** refers to the organisational blueprint of how database is constructed.
 Table names, column's data types and their constraints are all components of *schema*.
    * **Data** is the actual information stored in the database in form of columns/rows.